“Painting gives me a deep sense of satisfaction and purpose. It has been my path back to health; my life after cancer.”

-Dutch urban-artist Pee-Jay Czifra-Malawau has used his creativity to build a new life after a brave, and difficult fight with cancer.
+Dutch contemporary artist Pee-Jay Czifra has used his creativity to build a new life after a brave, and difficult fight with cancer.
 One of the most significant moments in his healing process was the day an old friend, mural artist Paul Watty, gave him a sketchbook and a pencil with the message to “finally do something with his creativity”.
 Finding peace in creating something new, it did not take long before Pee-Jay caught on.
-Painting had become his therapy.
+Painting became his therapy.

 A second chance at life

 “If I get a second chance at this life, I want to leave something behind.
 For when it is eventually my time to leave this earth.
 If I get to live, I want to become an artist, and I want to become very good at it.”

 A humble man, until very recently, he would not call himself an artist.
 He felt he had not proven himself yet, not “earned” the “title” yet.
 But he is ambitious and worked hard at it, and is now comfortable calling himself an artist.
 “I am now able to stand up for my new identity; I belong.
 But it took time to fully embrace it.
 I have grown into it.”